lookit/lookit-api/docs/source/api-documentation.rst

 Permissions: Must be authenticated.
 You can view participants that have responded to studies you have permission to view, as well as own user information.
 Endpoint can return both participants and researchers, if you have permission to view them.

-**SUPERUSER EXCEPTION:** Superusers can view all active users in the db via this endpoint.
+**SUPERUSER EXCEPTION:** Superusers can view all active users in the database via this endpoint.

 *Sample Response:*